Everest Base Camp Luxury Trek

 Today, even if second day, it’s a highlight, a beautiful one.
 The flight to Lukla is half an hour trip, and it’s a scenic one, it’s an adrenaline spike-full of 35 minutes yo.

-‘Cause this trip’s gonna be on a helicopter, after you land, as everything is pre-managed, you won’t have to worry about it.
+‘Cause this trip’s gonna be on a plane, after you land, as everything is pre-managed, you won’t have to worry about it.

 You’ll be landing at Tenzin-Hillary Airport (Lukla), the runway is short, slanted, and carved into a cliffside.
 Once the wheels touch the black tarmac, you aren’t just a traveller, you’re a trekker.